-- Licence suspension : Violating G2 restrictions could result in a 30 day licence suspension for your first offence, 90 days for your second, and your licence being revoked after the third.
+- Suspension : Violating G2 restrictions could result in a 30-day licence suspension for your first offence, 90 days for your second, and your licence being revoked after the third.

-- Demerit points : You will receive demerit points in Ontario for traffic convictions and violations.
+- Demerit points : You will receive demerit points for traffic convictions and violations.

-- Traffic convictions and fines : Ontario traffic ticket fines range from $50 to $500 or more.
+- Traffic convictions and fines : Traffic ticket fines range from $50 to $500 or more.

-- Increased insurance rates : A licence violation or traffic ticket can cause an increase in your car insurance premiums.
+- Increased premiums : A violation or traffic ticket can cause an increase in your insurance.

 There are no G2 restrictions for highway driving.
-With a G2 licence, you can drive on any highway.
-This includes 400 series highways, 407, QEW, and two lane highways in Ontario.
+With a G2, you can drive on any highway.
+This includes 400 series highways, 407, QEW, and two-lane highways in the province.

-The expiry date of your G2 licence is on the front of your driver’s licence.
-The expiry date is 5 years from the day you received your G1 licence.
+The expiry date of your G2 is on the front of your driver’s licence.
+The expiry date is 5 years from the day you received your G1.

-In general, yes you can drive in the United States with a G2 licence.
+In general, yes you can drive in the United States with a G2.
 However, you are subject to the driving laws of the state you visit.
 Some states may or may not permit you to drive with a G2.

 Technically, no. You either need to pass your G road test or retake the G2 road test to renew it for 5 more years.